u1810291/u1810291/README.md

 a desired output, I have been obsessed with the idea of using software to solve practical problems.
 Software engineering is a never-ending puzzle that I am passionately engaged in solving.
 I believe in the power of programming to transform and improve the lives of people around the world.
-- For my first professional contract, I was given the opportunity to lead a full database management and analyzing data that contains this database.
+- For my first professional contract with Turonbank, I was given the opportunity to lead a full database management and analyzing data that contains this database.
 For managing manipulating these data I have been using PL/SQL, 'Metabase' opensource platform and python programming language.
 My second contract involved injecting HTML/CSS/ JavasCript on popular delivery dispatch websites via a browser extension.
 This contract with Silkroad express